 - more frequent personal interactions with faculty

-- Priority Registration - If you are accepted into the program before August 1, you will be among those who have first choice in choosing your fall semester classes.
+- Priority Registration - Due to required course enrollments and scheduling, Sharpe Scholars are among those who have first choice in choosing your fall semester classes.

-- Research Funding - After your first year, you will be able to apply for $3,000 of funding for community-based summer research
+- Research Funding - After your first year, you will be eligible to apply for $3,000 of funding for community-based summer research.

 "Spotswood is the place to be!
 It housed some of the funniest, most altruistic, and genuine people I ever met during my freshman year at William and Mary.